REU-SOS/SOS/txt/cycles.md

 + TIP:  _Most of “data science” is actually “data pre- processing._ Before any learner can execute, much effort must be expended in selecting and accessing the data to process, pre-processing, and transforming it some learnable form.

-Figure 2 also clearly illustrates the cyclic nature of data science:
+The above figure also clearly illustrates the cyclic nature of data science:

 + Usually, finding one pattern prompts new questions such as “why does that effect hold?” or “are we sure there is no bug in step X of the method?”.
 Each such question refines the goals of the data science process, which leads to another round of the whole process.
 + In the initial stages of a project, engineers try different methods to generate the feedback that let users refine and mature the goals of the project.